hnb-rabear/excel-to-unity-example/README.md

 This repository consists of two main parts:

-- Basic part: This section will help you understand more about designing data to use Excel2Unity.
+- Basic part: This section will help you understand more about designing data to use Excel To Unity.
 - Advanced part: In this section, we will explore how a real mid-core RPG game uses this tool.

 However, in this article, I will only be discussing the basic part.
 The advanced part will be supplemented later.